eoinkelly/notes/elasticsearch/kibana.md

     * Appear under the "Dashboard" tab in Kibana
 3. Index pattern

-They are presented as multiple JSON blobs in the "Saved Objects" UI
+They are presented as multiple JSON blobs in the "Saved Objects" UI.
+Q: where are they saved?
+In ES or in browser?